Debt-to-Income Ratio Calculator

 DTI = (Total Monthly Debt Payments / Monthly Gross Income) x 100Add up all your monthly debt payments and divide by your monthly gross income, then multiply by 100 to get a percentage.

-Total monthly debt payments include housing, car loans, student loans, credit card minimums, and any other recurring debt obligations.
+Total monthly debt payments include your housing payment (mortgage PITI or rent), car loans or leases, student loans, credit card minimums, personal loans, and any court-ordered obligations such as alimony or child support.

 Important Notes: